-- 1.1 (agraviar) to offend sus palabras me ofendieron I was offended by what she said ofender a Dios to sin ofender la memoria de algn to insult sb's memory no quise ofenderla I didn't mean to offend her está ofendido porque no lo invitaste he feels o is offended because you didn't invite him 1.2 [buen gusto] to offend against una combinación de colores que ofende la vista a combination of colors which offends the eye
+- 1.1 (agraviar) to offend sus palabras me ofendieron I was offended by what she said ofender a Dios to sin ofender la memoria de algn to insult sb's memory no quise ofenderla I didn't mean to offend her está ofendido porque no lo invitaste he feels o/or is offended because you didn't invite him 1.2 [buen gusto] to offend against una combinación de colores que ofende la vista a combination of colors which offends the eye

 - to take offense (inglés norteamericano/American English) o/or (inglés británico/British English) offence se ofende por cualquier cosa he gets offended by the slightest thing, he takes offense at the slightest thing se ofendió porque no la invitaron she was offended o/or took offense because they didn't invite her no te ofendas, pero … don't be offended, but …

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.